gedankrayze/splade-model-trainer/articles/README.md

-# SPLADE Model Trainer Articles
+# Gedank Rayze SPLADE Model Trainer Articles

 This directory contains articles and blog posts about the SPLADE Model Trainer and its applications.